NCEAS/rt/README.md

 ### `rt_api` objects

-All API calls go through an intermediate state as an `rt_api` obejct, which is made up of three parts:
+All API calls go through an intermediate state as an `rt_api` object, which is made up of three parts:

 1. the `content`, generally returned as a tibble/data frame
 2. the `path` or URL that was accessed
 3. the HTTP `response` from the API.

-This is mainly to help normalie out some of the inconsistencies in the RT API itself and make implementing the API call wrappers easier.
+This is mainly to help normalize out some of the inconsistencies in the RT API itself and make implementing the API call wrappers easier.

 ## Support / Issues / Feedback